 Use a cleaning checklist

 Remembering everything that was cleaned and that needs to be cleaned is hard to do.
-That’s why using a cleaning routine checklist will help you be successful with your cleaning routine.
-I’ve put together a whole house cleaning routine checklist that includes everything that needs to be cleaned daily, weekly, and monthly.
+That’s why using a cleaning routine checklist will help you be successful with your cleaning schedule.
+I’ve put together a whole house cleaning checklist that includes everything that needs to be cleaned daily, weekly, and monthly.
 You can download the free cleaning routine checklist below.

 My final tip to help you complete your cleaning routine is to have a fully stocked cleaning caddy that you take with you from room to room.